 The basic plot is similar while the specifics differ; some parts of Beauty’s narrative arc are oblique, most are not.
 Her courage at least is very much in evidence.
 In the original version her father, a formerly-wealthy merchant fallen on hard times, runs afoul of the Beast trying to cut a rose in the garden of his enchanted castle as a gift for Beauty.
-The Beast goes ballistic for reasons that the fairytale never makes clear, and tells the merchant that he will keep him as prisoner unless he agrees to bring one of his daughters back to the castle in his place (the merchant has a few in the original version).
+The Beast goes berzerk for reasons that the fairytale never makes clear, and tells the merchant that he will keep him as prisoner unless he agrees to bring one of his daughters back to the castle in his place (the merchant has a few in the original version).
 To the merchant’s credit, he doesn’t initially plan to actually follow through on his agreement with the Beast, but Beauty, worried about what might happen to her father, insists on returning to the castle to fulfill the bargain.

 However, that brave integrity is the only one of Belle’s admirable film qualities that’s in evidence in the original story.
 She’s definitely not the feisty bookworm that she was in the Disney movie, and her life at the castle is fairly passive.
 She lives in enormous luxury (which the fairytale makes clear that she is unimpressed with), and sees the Beast once each day at dinner, when he proposes to her.
 Every.
 Day.
 Starting from day one.
 Now, the Beast comes off better in this one than the Disney film, because, the original conniption over the rose aside, he is never anything less than a perfect gentleman, but Beauty still doesn’t particularly want to marry him.
-Each time he proposes she refuses, only to dream each night about a handsome prince.
+Each time he proposes she refuses, only to dream that night about a handsome prince.
 Her days are spent searching the castle for him because she is convinced that the Beast is hiding him somewhere.
 Still, we the reader are told that she is happy with her life in the Beast’s household, despite the fact that there doesn’t seem to be much to it.
-Eventually though Beauty gets homesick and begs the Beast to let her go visit her family, which he allows in exchange for her promise that it will only be for a week.
+Eventually, though, Beauty gets homesick and begs the Beast to let her go visit her family, which he allows in exchange for her promise that it will only be for a week.
 He gives her a magic mirror and sends her on her way.
 At home Beauty’s sisters are jealous of her exquisite clothes and the luxurious life she leads, and pretend to be devastated by her upcoming departure so that she will break her promise to the Beast and he will retaliate by eating her alive (And you thought your siblings were petty).
 Alas, Beauty does overstay the agreed upon week, but, riddled with guilt, she uses the mirror to check in on the Beast and finds him lying in the garden dying of a broken heart.
 She immediately returns to him, tearfully tells him that she loves him, and *poof* it turns out that he was the handsome prince in her dreams all along.
 Her sisters are turned into statues, and birds eat their eyes.

 “We’re being just a touch dramatic here, don’t you think?”